sandialabs/spack-manager/docs/user_profiles/developers/snapshot_workflow.md

 # Snapshot Developer Workflow Example

+**WARNING:** This documentation is fairly specific to ExaWind and has not been generalized for an arbitrary `Spack-Manager` project.
+THe information is still useful.
+However, you may not translate directly or be able to follow along.

 In this tutorial we will look at how to setup a developer workflow using snapshots if they are provided on your machine.

 ## Setup